How do I know if I am considered a resident or a nonresident?

 How would I qualify for a change in classification?

 Students seeking residency reclassification must meet the requirements of the Oregon Administrative Rules pertaining to residency.
-To document this, they must complete and submit a Residence Information Affidavit to the residency classification officer at their school.
+To document this, you must complete a Residence Information Affidavit and and submit it to the UO Residency Classification Officer.

-According to the definition in the Oregon State Board of Higher Education Administrative Rules: Financially independent denotes a person who has not been and will not be claimed as an exemption and has not received and will not receive financial assistance in cash or in-kind of an amount equal to or greater than that which would qualify him or her to be claimed as an exemption for federal income tax purposes by another person except his or her spouse for the current calendar year immediately prior to the year in which application is made.
+According to the definition in the Oregon State Board of Higher Education Administrative Rules, a “financially independent” person is someone who has not been and will not be claimed as an exemption on someone else’s taxes and has not received and will not receive financial assistance in cash or in-kind of an amount equal to or greater than that which would qualify him or her to be claimed as an exemption for federal income tax purposes by another person except his or her spouse for the calendar year immediately prior to the year in which an application is made.

 If I receive information from the UO Office of Student Financial Aid that indicates that I am a resident, does it mean I have been classified as a resident?

 Not necessarily.
 The Financial Aid Office gets its initial information from your FAFSA form.
-If you report that you are a resident, then the Financial Aid Office will process your form as a resident.
-If that assessment runs counter to the Residency Officer’s assessment, then you are considered a nonresident and your financial aid offer will be recalculated.
-If you detect discrepancies in correspondence you receive from the Office of Admissions and the Office of Student Financial Aid, you should contact the UO Residency Classification Officer for clarification.
+If you report that you are a resident, then the Financial Aid Office will process your form as if you are a resident.
+But if the Residency Officer determines that you are a nonresident, then you are considered a nonresident and your financial aid offer will be recalculated accordingly.
+If you notice differences between the correspondence you receive from the Office of Admissions and the Office of Student Financial Aid, you should contact the UO Residency Classification Officer for clarification.

 What are the key considerations for determining my residency classification?

-- Establishment of a domicile and predominant physical presence in Oregon for a period of twelve months or more prior to the beginning of the term for which residency is sought
+- Establishment of a domicile and predominant physical presence in Oregon for a period of 12 months or more prior to the beginning of the term for which you are seeking residency

 - Financial dependence on an Oregon resident or financial independence

 - Primary purpose for being in Oregon other than to obtain an education